blinktrade/BlinkTradeJS/README.md

 ### Confirm Withdraws (two-factor)

-After request a withdraw, you might get a error asking for two factor authentication, you should call `confirmWithdraw` passing the `confirmationToken` that was sent to your email, or `secondFactor` if needed.
+After requesting a withdraw, you might get an error asking for two factor authentication, you should call `confirmWithdraw` passing the `confirmationToken` that was sent to your email, or `secondFactor` if needed.